MLBAMGames/NHLGames/README.md

 ## _Standings_

-It will show League, Conference, Division or Wild card standings for any season.
-You can also display the league standing for all teams in Games tab by turning ON the option **Standing rank** in Settings tab.
+It will show League, Conference, Division, or Wild Card standings for any season.
+You can also display the league standing for all teams in the Games tab by turning ON **Standing rank** in the Settings tab.

 ## _Settings_

 ### _Customize Game panels_

-NHLGames gives you options to change how a game panel will appear.
+NHLGames includes options to change a game panel's appearance.

 | Option                    | Required game statuses to work | Default value |
 | :------------------------ | :----------------------------- | :-----------: |